SYNTOPOLIS

 Location: STARESO - Station de Recherches Sous- marines et Océanographiques de Calvi Corsica (FR)

-Production technique: traditional fish-trap weaves of wicker
+Production technique: traditional fish-trap weaves of reed

-Material: wickerwork
+Material: reedwork

 hemp rope